cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     // create proof of client state on chain1 height01 := chain1.GetClientStateHeight(chain0) // height of chain0's client state on chain1
-    abortTransactionUnless(height01 >= keyHeight)   // ensure that chain0's client state is update to date
+    abortTransactionUnless(height01 >= proofHeight) // ensure that chain0's client state is update to date

     // connectionEnd on misbehaving chain representing the counterparty connection on the next chain counterpartyConnectionEnd := abortTransactionUnless(Unmarshal(proof.ConnectionProofs[0].Value))